 Social symptoms may manifest as a desire to be alone or to seclude oneself from others.
 Many people find it difficult to focus on day-to-day tasks that were once simple.

 Understanding the Seven Stages Of grief

 Although most sources list an "order" of grief stages, they may be experienced in different order by different people.
 Also, some people experience the same stage more than once, depending on individual circumstances.
 Below is a list of the 7 Stages of Grief and some explanation about what happens during each.

 - Guilt and pain.
-As shock begins to subside, those emotions are often replaced with the feeling of suffering, pain and regret.
+As shock from the grief loss begins to subside, those emotions are often replaced with the feeling of suffering, pain and regret.
 During this time, it is important to allow oneself to experience the pain and not hide it.
 As difficult as dealing with the pain or remorse is, it is a natural part of healing.

 If you know someone who is experiencing this stage of grief, being a present source of comfort and support will be helpful.
 It is during this time that those who feel unable to handle the guilt and pain often turn to the use of alcohol or other substances to avoid feeling the pain.